What is the adoption process?

 What happens if my vet says a dental is needed post adoption?

 Every vet has it’s own perspective and sometimes subjective opinion.
 We will tell you if our vet says that a dental is needed in a period of time.
-Sometimes our vet will say needed probably in 2 years and if this is said – we will tell you.
+Sometimes our vet will say needed probably in 1-2 years and if this is said – we will tell you.
 All cats need dentals at some time in their lives and we do a lot as we take so many old cats.
 Some cats can develop gum and dental issues in a short space of time and we may have done a dental and another is needed after a certain period of time.

 Can I get the vet record of the cat we are adopting from your vet?